The video's link - https://youtu.be/HcOc7P5BMi4?si=eIuDDGoj-5D3r6pV

 Connects text with input field using

-. -
+for. -

 Helps screen readers & improves accessibility.